Ericamov/ft_printf/README.md

-# ft_printf – A Custom Implementation of printf()
+# 42 – ft_printf

-ft_printf is a custom C implementation of the standard `printf()` function.
-This project explores variadic functions and formatted output, making it a great way to deepen your understanding of C programming.

-## 🔧 Features
+## Description

-**Handles multiple format specifiers:**

-- `%c` → Prints a single character
+**ft_printf** is a 42 project that recreates the standard C `printf` function.
+It supports the mandatory conversion specifiers while providing a deeper understanding of variadic functions, formatted output, and low-level character handling.

+## How it works

+The program:

-- `%s` → Prints a string
+- Parses a format string character by character
-- `%p` → Prints a pointer in hexadecimal
-- `%d` / `%i` → Prints integers (base 10)
-- `%u` → Prints unsigned integers
-- `%x` / `%X` → Prints hexadecimal numbers (lowercase/uppercase)
-- `%%` → Prints a percent sign

-**Variadic Function Handling:**
+- Supports the mandatory conversion specifiers (%c, %s, %p, %d, %i, %u, %x, %X, and %%)

-Uses `stdarg.h` functions (`va_start`, `va_arg`, `va_end`) to process a variable number of arguments.
+- Processes a variable number of arguments using the `stdarg.h` library

-## ⚡ How It Works

-ft_printf mimics the behavior of the original `printf()` without implementing its buffer management.
-It processes format strings, extracts arguments, and prints formatted output accordingly.

-## 🎯 Why It's Useful

-Understanding how printf() works internally strengthens the knowledge of function pointers, memory handling, and formatted output.
+- Prints the formatted output while returning the number of characters written

-## 📜 License
+## Concepts

-This project is part of the 42 school curriculum.
+- Variadic functions
+- Format string parsing
+- Integer conversion
+- Character and string manipulation
+- Static libraries